pulp/pulpcore/docs/components.rst

 You will need to run an instance of OpenTelemetry Collector.
 You can read more about the `OpenTelemetry Collector here <https://opentelemetry.io/docs/collector/>`_.

+**At the moment, the following data is recorded by Pulp:**

+* Access to every API endpoint (an HTTP method, target URL, status code, and user agent).
+* Access to every requested package (an HTTP method, target URL, status code, and user agent).
+* Disk usage within a specific domain (total used disk space and the reference to the domain).

+The information above is sent to the collector in the form of spans.
+Thus, the data is emitted based on the user interactions with the system, not on a regular basis.
+Consult `OpenTelemetry Traces <https://opentelemetry.io/docs/concepts/signals/traces/>` to learn more.